How Long Does Alcohol Withdrawal Last?

 The NHS recommends that you start with a visit to your GP, or visit the NHS directory service for free services.

 In some cases following an assessment, your GP may recommend that you start at an inpatient treatment centre to assist the detox period and then continue your treatment as an outpatient.
-You can learn more about private rehab here.

 Additional counselling is recommended to deal with your addiction and any additional mental health issues (dual diagnosis) that may resurface upon cessation.